devcontainers/spec/proposals/devcontainer-templates.md

 ### Option Resolution

 A Template's `options` property is used by a supporting tool to prompt for different configuration options.
 A supporting tool will parse the `options` object provided by the user.
-If a value is selected for a Template, it will be replaced in the provided `replaceIn` files.
+If a value is selected for a Template, it will be replaced in the files (within the sub-directory of the Template).

 ### Option resolution example